Moradnejad/ColBERT-Using-BERT-Sentence-Embedding-for-Humor-Detection/README.md

 ## Results

-For evaluation, we created a new dataset for humor detection consisting of 200k formal short texts (100k positive, 100k negative).
-Experimental results show an accuracy of 98.1 percent for the proposed method, 2.1 percent improvement compared to the best CNN and RNN models and 1.1 percent better than a fine-tuned BERT model.
-In addition, the combination of RNN-CNN was not successful in this task compared to the CNN model.
+For evaluation purposes, we created a new dataset for humor detection consisting of 200k formal short texts (100k positive and 100k negative).
+Experimental results show that our proposed method can determine humor in short texts with accuracy and an F1-score of 98.2 percent.
+Our 8-layer model with 110M parameters outperforms all baseline models with a large margin, showing the importance of utilizing linguistic structure in machine learning models.

 |    Method           |    Configuration                                                                         |    Accuracy     |    Precision    |    Recall    |    F1       |